 Luke nodded, reluctantly.
 "Say hi to my friends for me."

-He ruffled Luke's hair one last time, before marching off towards the exit.
+He ruffled Luke's hair one last time, before walking off towards the exit.
 Luke stared after him, sadly.

-"Come on, Luke," the doctor said, resting a hand on his shoulder, "You're supposed to be in bed."
-He started to guide him back to the ward, and Luke didn't resist.
+"Come on, Luke," the doctor said, resting a hand on his shoulder.
+"You're supposed to be in bed."
+He started to guide him back to the room, and Luke didn't resist.
 "Besides, Lord Vader is coming by to see you this afternoon.
 You wouldn't want him to catch you running around in the corridors."

 Luke looked up in surprise.
 "Really?
 He's coming here?"